a-mcf/DnnLab/readme.md

 vagrant up
 ```

+Once provisioned, you can see a list of instances / portals created by visiting ```http://localhost```
+from the browser inside of the VM.

 If you make DSC changes and want to re-run the DSC provisioner, run:
 ```
 vagrant provision --provision-with dsc